marshareb/ramsey/readme.md

 pip install -r requirements.txt
 ```

-Then, to see all of the preconstructed examples, run
+Then, to see all of the preconstructed examples of the algorithms, run

 ```
 python3 ramsey.py